Kirstenbosch National Botanical Garden: History

-In 1660, by order of Jan van Riebeeck, a hedge of wild almond and brambles were planted to afford some protection to the perimeter of the Dutch colony.
+In 1660, by order of Jan van Riebeeck, a hedge of wild almond and brambles was planted to afford some protection to the perimeter of the Dutch colony.
 Sections of this hedge, named Van Riebeeck's Hedge, still exist in Kirstenbosch.
 The hedge is a Provincial Heritage Site.
 The area of the botanical garden was used for the harvesting of timber during this period.

 The Kirsten part of the name is believed to be the surname of the manager of the land, J.F.
 Kirsten, in the 18th century.
 The bosch part of the name is a Dutch word for forest or bush.

 The handover of ownership of the colony to Britain in 1811 brought changes in the use of the Kirstenbosch area.
 Two large land grants were made, with a Colonel Bird building a house, planting chestnut trees, and establishing a bath (still extant) fed by a natural spring.
 The Ecksteen family acquired the land in 1823, and it later came into the possession of the Cloete family (a well-known Cape lineage).
 Under their stewardship, the area was farmed more formally, being planted with oaks, fruit trees, and vineyards.

 The land was thereafter purchased by Cecil Rhodes in 1895.
 After this point, the area became run-down, with large groups of pigs feeding on the acorns and wallowing in the pools.
 The famous Camphor Avenue was planted in 1898.
 The land now occupied by the Kirstenbosch Gardens was bequeathed to the nation by Rhodes, who died in 1902.